Black pudding

-Black pudding, also called blood pudding, is a distinct national type of blood sausage originating in the United Kingdom and Ireland.
+Black pudding is a type of blood sausage originating in the United Kingdom and Ireland.
 It is made from pork or occasionally beef blood, with pork fat or beef suet, and a cereal, usually oatmeal, oat groats, or barley groats.
-The high proportion of cereal, along with the use of certain herbs, such as pennyroyal, serves to distinguish black pudding from blood sausages eaten in other parts of the world.
+The high proportion of cereal, along with the use of certain herbs, distinguishes black pudding from other blood sausages.

 Etymology

-The word pudding is believed to derive from the French boudin, originally from the Latin botellus, meaning "small sausage".
+The word pudding comes from the French boudin, originally from the Latin botellus, meaning "small sausage".

 History and recipes

 Black puddings are often considered to be one of the oldest forms of sausage.
 Animals are generally bled at slaughter, and as blood rapidly spoils unless prepared in some way, making a pudding with it is one of the easiest ways of ensuring it does not go to waste.
 While the majority of modern black pudding recipes involve pork blood, this has not always been the case.
 Sheep or cow blood was also used, and one 15th-century English recipe used that of a porpoise in a pudding eaten exclusively by the nobility.
 Until at least the 19th century, cow or sheep blood was the usual basis for black puddings in Scotland; Jamieson's Scottish dictionary defined "black pudding" as "a pudding made of the blood of a cow or sheep".

 As a product of the slaughtering process, eating black puddings was historically associated with Martinmas, when the annual slaughter of livestock took place.
 By the 19th century black pudding manufacture was linked with towns known for their large markets for pork, such as Stretford, then in Lancashire, and Cork, Ireland.
 By this time, black puddings were generally omitted from recipe books aimed at urban housewives, as they no longer usually had access to home-killed pork, although recipes continued to appear in Scottish books until the 20th century.